SohelRana-aiub-Pro/Data-Driven-Land-Cover-Classification-using-NDVI-GEE-Platform/README.md

-Data-Driven-Land-Cover-Classification-using-NDVI-GEE-Platform, A case study of Dhaka, Bangladesh
+Data-Driven-Land-Cover-Classification-using-NDVI-GEE-Platform, A Case Study of Dhaka, Bangladesh.
 -------------------------------------------------------------------------------------------------